Culver Knives

 This jig is made from two pieces of precision ground bar stock.
 The two pieces are bolted together and are made to set in the jaws of my milling machine vice.
 The tops of the milling machine vice jaws are surface ground flat and square with the top of the milling machine table.
 This jig will set on top of the vice jaws and provide a work surface that is square with the milling machine table.

 One of my uses for this jig is to drill pin holes through the handle material and tang of a knife.
-The knife, with the handle glued on, is clamped to the jig by the riccasso.
-A piece of wood is used with a tapered wedge to hold the handle rigid so the pressure from the drill doesn't cause it to flex downward.
+The knife, with the handle glued on, is clamped to the jig at the riccasso.
+A piece of wood is used with a tapered wedge to support the handle so the pressure from the drill doesn't cause it to flex downward.

 This is a handy little jig for a multitude of uses.
 It is just a standard Dremel router base that has had a piece of Micarta added to it.
-There is a hole in the center of the Micarta for the attachment to fit through.
-The height of the attachment can be set by use of the router base's adjustments.
+There is a hole in the center of the Micarta for the Dremel mounted tooling to fit through.
+The height of the tooling can be set by use of the router base's adjustments.

-The Dremel can be fitted with a sanding drum for grinding the edges of parts, or with an abrasive disc to cut grooves in the sides of fittings; like a ferrule.
+The Dremel can be fitted with a sanding drum for grinding the edges of parts, a burr to function as a small router, or with an abrasive disc to cut grooves in the sides of fittings; such as a spacer.

 The second photo in this gallery is a shot of the formed handle frame after being measured for the width of the edges.
 The edges of this frame were trimmed to an even width, using the Dremel jig above.